-Mr. Austrian served as a law clerk in the U.S. District Court for the Eastern District of New York from 1970-1971 and an Associate at Davis Polk &Wardwell from 1971-1979.
+Mr. Austrian served as a law clerk in the U.S. District Court for the Eastern District of New York from 1970-1971.

-Served as lead trial counsel in a case tried in the Circuit Court for Montgomery County, Maryland representing a Member of a Limited Liability Partnership owning commercial real estate opposing judicial dissolution.
-On December 27, 2016, the Court issued an opinion denying judicial dissolution.
+Lead trial counsel in a case tried in the Circuit Court for Montgomery County, Maryland representing a member of a Limited Liability Partnership owning commercial real estate opposing judicial dissolution.
+On December 27, 2016, the court issued an 18-page opinion denying judicial dissolution.

-Served as trial counsel in a three week patent case trial in the Federal Court in Connecticut representing a company alleged to infringe a mechanical patent.
-In December, 2012 the Court issued a 74 page opinion finding that the patent was invalid and not-infringed.
+Lead trial counsel in a three-week patent case trial in the Federal Court in Connecticut representing a company alleged to infringe a mechanical patent.
+In December, 2012, the court issued a 74-page opinion finding that the patent was invalid and not-infringed.

 Defeated a retaliatory patent infringement action and motion for preliminary injunction on behalf of a subsidiary of a major industrial corporation.